filaraujo/polymer-bootlicker/README.md

  - Registries
   - [ ] HTML - views as a path property
   - [ ] HTML - process all views
+  - [ ] HTML - Error when paths.components not defined
  - Nice to Haves
   - [ ] Optimize redundant file copying (components)
   - [ ] Explore how to make this a package, not boilerplate